 Wumen Huikai paid respects to Monk Kung of T'ien-lung, and accepted Monk Kung as his teacher.
 He practiced with Yüeh-lin at Wan-shou Temple in Su-chou.
 Yüeh-lin had him read the account of Chao-chou's "Wu."
+(Monk: "Does a dog have the Buddha nature?"
+Chao-chou: "Wu!")
 But even after six years, Wumen was far from penetrating its meaning.

 So he summoned his will and resolved to cut off his doubts by resolving the Great Matter, saying to himself, "I will sit up contemplating this koan all night every night, even if I die trying."
 This he did night after night.
 Whenever he started to doze off or lose concentration on "Wu," he got up and walked down the corridor and banged his head against a big smooth pillar.